H-horizon/Budget_Assistant/docs/DeveloperGuide.md

 1. Fork [this repo](https://github.com/Hemrish/Budget_Assistant), and clone the fork into your computer.
 1. Ensure you are using Java 11 or above.
-1. Import the project in your IDE.
+1. Import the project into your IDE.

 > 💡 You are highly recommended to use Android Studio.
 .